VSCode Info (pre 2018)

 go guide

-All of this was useless/outdated when (wrote in 2014 or something, its almost 2018 now), so deleted
+All of this was useless/outdated when (wrote prior to 2014, its 2017 now), so deleted

 domain DNS/TXT